-Active year round, especially in damp conditions.
-Do not like extreme heat and will seek shade and damp, resting till conditions become more favorable.
-Same for very cold and very wet conditions.
-Adult snails have a soft and slimy bodied.
+Adult snails have a soft and slimy body.
 The bodies base is the foot of the snail on which it moves.
 Its eyes are mounted on the top of the head, on the tip of long stalks which are fully retractable into the head area of the snail, to protect them.
-Two or four sensor tentacles under the eye stalks to assist in sensing the environment around them.
+Two or four sensor tentacles under the eyestalks to assist in sensing the environment around them.
 20mm to 40mm shell diameter size Baby snails are mini versions of the adult, with a thinner shell, maybe as small as 2mm shell size when first hatched.
 Eggs laid in clusters, round creamy, shiny 1mm to 2mm in diameter.

-Chunks chewed out of leaves of many different types of plants Flowers chewed on many different types of plants Seedlings chewed off, part eaten or all gone Leaves glistening slime trails where it has been.
+Chunks chewed out of leaves.
+Petals torn or chewed.
+Seedlings chewed off, part eaten or all gone.
+Leaves glistening slime trails where it has been.

-As they are eaten by wildlife in the garden. please consider organic options before chemicals.
-For chemical choice please contact your local Garden Centre for availability.
+As snails are eaten by wildlife in the garden, please consider organic options before chemicals.
+For chemical choice, please contact your local Garden Centre for availability.

 A wide range of plants, ornamental, fruit, vegetables and young seedlings.